humu2009/webgl-nature-scene/README.md

   - [x] **Creature**: Flying birds with flocking behaviour

 A detailed talk on most of these techniques can be found in _GPU Gems I_ and _II_.<br>
-The bird flock simulation is based on _Boids_ algorithm that was introduced by _Craig Reynolds_.
+The bird flock simulation is based on _Boids_ algorithm that was introduced by _Craig Reynolds_.<br>
+This project is powered by _[SpiderGL](https://github.com/dibenedetto/SpiderGL)_, an excellent graphic library for WebGL real-time rendering. _SpiderGL_ is created by _Dr.
+Marco Di Benedetto_.

 ## Try It
 [![Launch this demo](https://raw.github.com/humu2009/webgl-nature-scene/wiki/screenshots/large00.jpg)](https://humu2009.github.io/webgl-nature-scene/nature.html)